kinectitude/kinectitude/README.md

 Kinectitude
 ===========

-Kinectitude is an extensible framework and GUI editr for building simple 2D arcade games with the Kinect sensor.
+Kinectitude is an extensible framework and GUI editor for building simple 2D arcade games with the Kinect sensor.

 Introduction
 ------------